 To physically move in and live together with your boyfriend or girlfriend is outside of God's design, and that is what makes it an error.
 God designed here in Genesis 2 that a man will leave his parents and be joined to “his wife” as “one flesh”.
 Living with your boyfriend or girlfriend purports becoming “one flesh”.
 How so?
 Because both people have left their separateness to live and be together as a couple (as “one”).
 A couple living together is a component reserved only for God's design in marriage.
 It is not meant to be done outside of this specific God-ordained relationship; for to do so is superseding God's design with one's personal view and preferences.

 I have no need to address the potential and promising problems with couples living together before marriage to build an apologetic against it, because the greatest argument against it is that God ordains from the very beginning of humanity's existence that leaving, cleaving, and living together as “one” is for marriage only.
 To do otherwise, whether knowingly or unknowingly, is a clear defiance of God's design.
-One's ignorance or ignoring does not dismiss their violation of God's design.
+One's innocent ignorance or willful ignoring does not dismiss their violation of God's design.
 It will always be a violation—i.e. sin (falling short of God's standard).

 So, to all the professing Christians that may read this, you have no biblical “omitted” basis for your defiance of God's design for living together as a couple; neither can you use the “cultural context” excuse to explain away the truth principles in this passage because there was no culture defined.
 This was humanity's inception.
 Thus, this principle is tied to all generations of mankind in every culture.
 There is no escape.
 The only reason you have to stand on is the real one, selfishness and pride—you want to do what you want to do and you don't want to be told that you can't.
-After this biblical response, to attempt to argue that it's not a violation to shack up (i.e. God does approve) further shows your selfishness and pride in your effort to justify your sin.
+After this biblical response, to attempt to argue that it's not a violation to shack up (i.e. to say God does approve) further shows your selfishness and pride in your effort to justify your sin.

 My final word to you, thank God for His grace and forgiveness, choose to obey Jesus and either get married, move out, or suffer the consequences of violating God's design (and whatever may come from that).